Zerthick/SpongeConfigManager/README.md

             }
         });

-        //Alternative method of Setup Using Lambda Expressions configManager.setup(defaultConfig, configLoader, getLogger(), config -> {
+        //Alternative method of setup using Lambda Expressions configManager.setup(defaultConfig, configLoader, getLogger(), config -> {
             config.getNode("sampleNode").setComment("This is a sample boolean node.").setValue(true);
             config.getNode("samples", "sampleNode2").setComment("This is a sample string node.").setValue("Hello World!");